 So is it harder to get into Purdue if you take the ACT?
 Read the next section of this article to find out.

 Purdue ACT Scores: An Important Aspect of How to Get Into Purdue

 So what’s the deal with Purdue ACT scores?
 Does Purdue really have higher expectations for ACT test-takers?
-If you go strictly by the conversion chart I linked in the post above, the answer is “yes.”
+If you go strictly by the conversion chart I linked in the post above, the answer is “yes,” albeit a weak yes.
 However, the real answer may not be that obvious or simple.

 For one thing, conversion charts never show exact, guaranteed equivalents between the ACT and SAT.
 Such charts can’t show a perfect equivalence because the two tests are not perfectly alike.
 Most noticeably, the ACT has a science section and the SAT doesn’t.
 But there are many other subtle and important differences in terms of the number of questions per section, vocabulary levels in Reading, the highest level of math concepts tested, and so on.

 So the ACT still may be your best option for how to get into Purdue, if it’s the test you’re most comfortable with.
 Not sure if you should choose the ACT over the SAT?
 This is another place where Magoosh has you covered.
 We’ve made an extensive complete guide to ACT vs. SAT.
 Or if you want a faster assessment, you can take this quick SAT or ACT quiz to get an idea of which test is best for you.
 The ACT just may be your best option, after all, so don’t write it off just yet!

 Purdue Acceptance Rate: What Does This Mean for Your Purdue Admissions Prospects?